 - The Corporations Act 2001 (Cth), including, without limitation, in respect of MI’s register of members.

-MI may use personal information for purposes including, but not limited to, the following:
+MI may collect, hold, use and disclose personal information for purposes including, but not limited to, the following:

 - To communicate with the individual;